DenisDsh/PyTorch-Deep-CORAL/README.md

 python train.py
 ```
 After each training epoch, the model will be evaluated on source and target and the respective accuracies printed.
-Source and Target accuracies, classification loss and CORAL loss are saved in `./log.pth`
+source and target accuracies, classification loss and CORAL loss are saved in `./log.pth`

 - Construct plots:
 ```